-We have also audited the parent company only financial statements of Grape King Bio Ltd. as of and for the year ended December 31, 2019 on which we have issued an unmodified opinion with other matter paragraph.
-The parent company only financial statements for the year ended December 31, 2018 were audited by other auditor who issued an unmodified opinion with other matter paragraph.
+We have also audited the parent company only financial statements of Grape King Bio Ltd. as of and for the years ended December 31, 2020 and 2019 on which we have issued an unmodified opinion.

 Responsibilities of Management and Those Charged with Governance for the Consolidated Financial Statements